federico-pizz/Nano-U/README.md

 ## Limitations

-- **TinyAgri quantization gap**: the 16.9 pp mIoU drop reveals that INT8 precision struggles with dense overlapping vegetation boundaries.
-Mixed-precision (INT16 in the final decoder stage) may help.
 - **Single-core inference**: the second Xtensa LX7 core is idle.
 Distributing inference across both cores is the most direct path to halving latency.
 - **Fixed-domain deployment**: Nano-U is currently re-trained from scratch per domain.
 SVD redundancy scores suggest the encoder generalizes while the decoder is domain-specific, motivating decoder-only re-distillation for new domains.